Published: Friday, Jan. 11th, 2019

 We’ve all been to the DMV.
 We know that most interactions with government bureaucracy can be intimidating and/or frustrating.
-Although your wedding will be recognized by all states, many county clerks have different rules and requirements regarding the marriage license.
-That's why you should consider these following points before visiting your county clerk office to obtain your license.
+And although your wedding will be recognized by all states, many county clerks have different rules and requirements regarding the marriage license.

-The license is a document that authorizes the couple to get married during a certain length of time.
-The marriage certificate is a document that proves you are married.
-Most states require the couple, the officiant, and sometimes a witnesses to sign the certificate after the ceremony is completed.
-That gets processed, and then the local government office issues you your marriage certificate.
+Most states require the couple, the officiant, and sometimes a witness (or two) to sign the license after the ceremony is completed.
+That gets processed, and then the local government office issues you a marriage certificate.

 You’ll need to bring some basic documentation.
 The couple will need official identification such as an original birth certificate, driver’s license, or passport.

 If you're under 18 and applying for a wedding license, you must have permission of both parents.
 Some clerks require the parents to show up in person, others only require written statements.
 Inquire beforehand so you'll have the paperwork you'll need.

 If one or both of the applicants is divorced, bring a copy of the final decree or the statement from judge.